»The Traveller«, since 2001

 »The Traveller« examines global spread of imagery between irrelevance, amusement, information and surveillance, and the aesthetics involved.

-Among many other places, »The Traveller« encountered the legendary coffee machine world's first webcam was ponted at, the ESA European Space Agency main control room, a huge cactus observed by four cameras, numerous street corners and backyards, and the inside of a New York police station – arrested for strange behaviour.
+Among many other places, »The Traveller« encountered the legendary coffee machine where world's first webcam was ponted at, the ESA European Space Agency main control room, a huge cactus observed by four cameras, numerous street corners and backyards, and the inside of a New York police station – arrested for strange behaviour.

 Project website: www.the-traveller.org